hexed 0.4.0

 If the code encounters a fatal problem, it should throw an exception (using the constructs of whatever language it is currently in) with a helpful error message.
 The message should identify what exactly was found to be wrong so that someone capable of understanding the problem has a clue where to start trying to figure out why.
 In the interest of performance, some functions in the C++ API may produce segmentation faults, memory leaks, or undefined behavior upon incorrect usage.
 However, the executable should catch incorrect usage and throw a useful exception.
 If an end user makes a mistake and obtains a segfault instead of an exception, I consider that a bug.
 Some common things I would like to avoid in this code are:

-• Don't just say something vague like "something went wrong" "the operation could not be completed" or give a numeric error code that the user then has to look up to get any information.
+• Don't say something vague like "something went wrong", "the operation could not be completed", or give a numeric error code that the user then has to look up to get any information.
 I'm thinking of the error messages commonly encountered in a certain operating system whose name ironically evokes transparency.
 Error messages should be as specific as possible.

 • Don't presume to guess exactly why the problem occurred or give verbose suggestions about how to fix it.
-Exceptions generally occur because you failed to anticipate what actually happened, so your speculations are probably a waste of space at best and actively misleading at worst.
+Exceptions generally occur because you failed to anticipate what actually happened, so your speculations likely unhelpful and potentially misleading.
 Just say what the exact, concrete problem was.
 For example, if the code encounters a nonphysical state, don't say something like "The solver is unstable.
 Try reducing `max_safety` and verifying the boundary conditions are correct."
 Instead, say something like "nonpositive density encountered in flux computation".

 Hexed provides the HEXED_ASSERT macro to facilitate generating exceptions with detailed information about where the error occurred in the code.